kanusinghal/splavor/README.markdown

 ![Read II](http://i.imgur.com/OSKihiU.png)

 ### What I learnt -
- - This exercise was more like a javascript refresher for me.
-Refer to javascript notes for more detail.
+ - This web application has been a javascript refresher for me.

 ### Resources -
   -  Eloquent Javascript : http://eloquentjavascript.net/contents.html
+  -  Javascript: The Good Parts by O'Reilly
-  -  jQuery (a fast, small, and feature-rich JavaScript library) : http://jquery.com/.
+  -  jQuery (a fast, small, and feature-rich JavaScript library) : http://jquery.com/

 ### Acknowledgement -
 The inspiration for the UI came from a popular blog reading site Pulse.